illinois-cs415/illinois-cs415.github.io/index.md

   3. **Engaging with your project group and contributing significantly to the project.<br/>
        Failure to do so can result in failure in the course.**

-  You should also attend lecture...but we understand that conflicts come up and will not make attendance mandatory.
+  You should also attend the live discussions...but we understand that conflicts come up and will not make attendance mandatory.
-  You definitely should watch all the posted videos in order to successfully complete the Homework and "Take Home" Exams.
+  You definitely should watch all the posted videos in order to successfully complete the Homework and Exams.

 #### [CampusWire](https://campuswire.com/p/G3A6B49EE) ####